 And the experimental evaluation were done over 6 large graph-structured datasets.

-Reply: Thank you very much for your appreciation.
+Reply: Thank you for the positive comment.

 Reviewer Point P2.4 — While, one major drawback is that I did not clearly see the analysis complexity v.s. accuracy.
 For example, in Figure 19 and 20, I did not see network accuracy from those 4 GNNs.
 There is always tradeoff between model complexity and model performance, and in some scenarios where high complexity is allowed, a sophisticated model of more powerful representation capability is still needed.